horia141/jupiter/docs/tutorial.md

 ## Congrats

 Congrats!
-You created your workspace and performed your first task on Jupiter.
+You created your workspace and performed your first task on Thrive.
 It's a big achievement!

 You are now equiped with this fundamental knowledge.
 Now you can play around, or read the various parts of this guide to get yourself familiarized with the possibilities.
 Checkout [concepts](concepts/overview.md) and [how-tos](how-tos) for this more in depth information.

-Welcome to Jupiter and happy planning!
+Welcome to Thrive and happy planning!